 2. Stack your items

-When stacking, it is vital that you place the heaviest items on the bottom of your pallet to avoid damaging smaller and lighter items and their individual boxes.
+When stacking, it is vital that you place the heaviest items on the bottom of your pallet to avoid damaging smaller and lighter items and their individual boxes, as this is a key part of preparing a pallet for shipping safely.
 You must also pack in vertical, interlocking columns — like a brick wall — keeping the boxes or containers flat and ensuring that they do not hang over the edge of the pallet by more than one inch.
 Fragile items should be packaged near the centre of the pallet, and any sharp, protruding items must be wrapped in protective padding before being packaged, as this risks causing damage when stacking boxes.

 To further reduce the risk of the boxes collapsing, stagger the stacking process to add more strength to the pile.
 If stacked, the height of the pallet should not exceed 90cm, or 1.8m (72 inches) for non-stacked.
-A standard pallet can hold up to 2000 kg.
+A standard pallet can hold up to 2000 kg when you prepare a pallet for shipping correctly.

-If any items, especially hazardous ones, arrive at the FC and are deemed to fail packaging requirements, they may be rejected and include a surcharge.
+If any items, especially hazardous ones, arrive at the FC and are deemed to fail packaging requirements, they may be rejected and include a surcharge, so careful pallet preparation for shipping is essential.

 3. Wrap the shipment

-All pallet loads will be stretch wrapped for protection, but if you need extra support, some popular options include: bracing lumber, load protectors, edge boards, bands and foam cushioning.
+All pallet loads will be stretch wrapped for protection as part of preparing a pallet for shipping, but if you need extra support, some popular options include: bracing lumber, load protectors, edge boards, bands and foam cushioning.
 Once you have stacked and made sure at least one label is visible on each side of your load, you can start wrapping:

 Pallet wrap in 4 easy steps